-University of Florida
+University of Houston

 AREAS OF EXPERTISE

-Top Donor Strategy
+Top Donor Engagement

 Drawing from her strengths in strategy and execution, Sarah is always looking for ways to turn challenges into opportunities.
-She believes that every team member is a fundraiser no matter their title, and every donor relations initiative should be designed to impact the bottom line.
+She believes that every team member is a fundraiser no matter their title, and every donor relations initiative should be designed to impact the fundraising bottom line.
 Looking towards the future of the donor relations field, Sarah focuses on the art and science of blending stewardship and cultivation.

 Sarah is available to present or lead conversations on the following topics: